teamclairvoyant/airflow-rest-api-plugin/README.md

 Query Arguments:

-* set (optional) - string - Set pool slot count and description, respectively.
-This requires passing an additional command, pool_name, slot_count and description parameters.
+* set (optional) - Set pool name, slot count and description respectively.
+This requires passing the `cmd`, `pool_name`, `slot_count` and `description` parameters.
 Please see the example below.
+    * cmd - string - Only allowed value is `cmd=set`
+    * pool_name - string - name of the Pool
+    * slot_count - number - no.of slots in the Pool
+    * description - string - description of the Pool

 * get (optional) - string - Get pool info